wenbobao/PPiOS-Rename/README.md

 iOS Class Guard also provides support for obfuscating CocoaPods libraries.
 When you provide paths to Pods the project utility automatically goes through all listed targets and finds .xcconfig files and precompiled header paths to be modified.
 Then it adds the previously generated header to library .pch header and updates the header search path in .xcconfig file for a target.

 iOS Class Guard also generates symbol mapping in a JSON format.
-It’s needed for reversing the process when e.g. you get a crash report.
-It is important to note that iOS Class Guard does not obfuscate system symbols, so if some of the methods/properties have the same name in a custom class they won’t be obfuscated.
+It's needed for reversing the process when e.g. you get a crash report.
+It is important to note that iOS Class Guard does not obfuscate system symbols, so if some of the methods/properties have the same name in a custom class they won't be obfuscated.

 Example generated symbols header:
 ``` C